razie/gremlins/notes/about.markdown

-[Gremlins](http://github.com/razie/gremlins) is a scala DSL and Workflow engine for asynchronous and parallel programming.
+[Razie's Gremlins](http://github.com/razie/gremlins) is a scala DSL and Workflow engine for asynchronous and parallel programming.

 Why?
 Threads, shared state, actors, processes...they're all stepping stones.
 A framework that allows full expressivity for creating asynchronous/parallel and distributed work units are what we need.